 This combination tug and squeaker DIY Valentine’s Day Cupid’s arrow dog toy is sure to set puppy dog hearts everywhere a pitter-patter.
-This homemade dog toy is an oldie but a cutie.
-It was one of the first fancy tug toys that I made for then still just a young puppy Humphrey.
+This post is an oldie but a cutie, with one of the first fancy dog tug toys that I made for young puppy Humphrey.
 As a special Valentine gift, I combined a simple homemade fleece tug with two of his favourite things: tassels and squeakers.
 Feel the love, furfriends!
 Hear the squeaks!

 To Squeak or Not to Squeak?
 That is the Question...

-Humphrey and Oli both love squeakers and (fortunately) they’re not eaters so we can play safely with a variety of stuffed toys and squeaky toys, both bought and homemade Although the gnawed squeaked toys may not last very long, sometimes.
+Humphrey and Oli both love squeakers and (fortunately) they’re not eaters so we can play safely with a variety of stuffed dog toys and squeaky dog toys, both bought and homemade.
+Although the gnawed squeaked toys may not last very long, sometimes.
 Haha!
 Supervision and stuffing explosion clean up are all part of my dog mom duties.
 I’ve even created a toy hospital for recycling the materials into new toys.

-You can, of course, also make the arrow without a squeaker.
+You can, of course, also make the arrow tug toy without a squeaker.
 Or without a heart at all.
 It’s much simpler than sewing the heart, but not quite as fun or as fancy.
-Making any type of DIY dog tug toy in fun Valentine colours is also a cute option if you are looking for a simple Valentine toy.
+Making any type of DIY dog tug toy in fun Valentine colours is also a cute option if you are looking for a simple Valentine’s Day dog toy.
 If this toy didn’t have a squeaky heart, Humphrey would definitely prefer two tassel end knots instead of the stick.
 He loves the fun flail of a tassel on his tugs!

 Supplies and Materials

 The materials and craft supplies used in making the DIY Cupid’s arrow Valentine’s Day dog tug toy shown are: